-Contact: Dr Marion Pfeifer, School of Biology, Newcastle University, UK. marion.pfeifer[at]newcastle[.ac.uk]
+Contact: Dr Marion Pfeifer, School of Natural and Environmental Sciences,, Newcastle University, UK. marion.pfeifer[at]newcastle[.ac.uk]

 Phil: My research focuses on species distributions, patterns of endemism, ecosystem service modelling, and how these interact with vegetation structure, land/resource use and climate change, particularly in Africa.
 I have been measuring biophysical structure in East Africa since 2012 and maintain the East African subset of the database.